wanderdust/ML_nanodegree_udacity/notes/unsupervised_learning/k-means.md

 # **k-Means**

 K-means clustering is an unsupervised learning technique to group data into clusters.
+K-means is very efficient compared to other clustering methods, which makes it very popular.
+It belongs to the category of **prototype-based clustering**.

+While k-means is very good at identifying clusters with spherical shape, one of the drawbacks is that we have to specify the number of clusters a priori.

 The way it works is the following:
 1. First we decide how many clusters we want, so that we can randomly plot as many centroids as clusters we want.

 ![Random centroids](/images/k_means_ex_1.png)